-rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
-This week, an adventure into the known-unknown - back in time to a world of text that still thrives atop four giant elephants riding through space on a giant turtle.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random games back into the light.
+This week, an adventure into the known-unknown, back in time to a world of text that still thrives atop four giant elephants riding through space on a giant turtle.

 Pumpkin Town covers all the basics of play, including fighting, an introduction to the guilds (though they can't be joined) and a chance to pick up some basic equipment like a sword.
 To leave, you go to the travel agent, who warns that you're not allowed back later on, and then it's time to head to Discworld proper.

 At this point, you'd expect to arrive in Ankh-Morpork, effective power-centre of the Discworld and certainly the most important location in the books.
 And of course, you can!
 And almost certainly will!
 However, it's also possible to head for Lancre, home of witches like Granny Weatherwax and Nanny Ogg, religiously obsessed Omnia, darkest Uberwald where vampires and werewolves roam, the traditionally isolationist Agatean Empire, and more: D'reg, Djelibeybi, Ephebe, Klatch, Brindisi, Istanzia (the Discworld's equivalent of 'Mostly Harmless' (opens in new tab)), Tsort, and Howondaland.
 You also choose a nationality, with the MUD recommending Ankh-Morporkian citizenship or the open port of Bes Pelargic in the Agatean Empire as a starting point.
 Of the two, the safer choice should be obvious.
 But let's be daring!